Scenic USA - Florida

 Photos by Ben Prepelka

-In this view recent rains have covered over the coal-black mudflats, creating a peaceful reflective view.
-Merritt Island Refuge - little egret It’s a rare day when the air is still and the tiny islets and mangrove tree roots are covered in water.
-This broad expanse of salt marsh is divided up by dikes constructed for mosquito control.
+In this view recent rains have covered over the coal-black mudflats, creating a peaceful reflective scene.
+Little egret - Merritt Island NWR, Florida It’s a rare day when the air is completely still and the tiny islets and mangrove trees cast their shadow on the water.
+This broad expanse of salt marsh is divided up by earthen dikes constructed for mosquito control.
 These dikes make a perfect roadbed to drive in and around the shallow water impoundments.
-The Black Point Drive creates a seven mile route through one of the nation's premier birding sites.
-Here, eagles nest among the tall slash pine hammocks, and herons are commonly seen wading in the shallow pools.
+Black Point Drive creates a seven mile route through one of the nation's premier birding sites.
+Here, eagles nest among the tall slash pine forests, and herons are commonly seen wading in the shallow pools.
 During the winter months thousands of migratory waterfowl and songbirds sweep into the refuge, some traveling nearly 6000 miles from their summer haunts.
 The refuge supports thousands and thousands of ducks, coots, terns and raptors.
 The mud flats and shallow marshes team with life, ranging from microorganisms, to shrimp, small fish and crabs.
 Located on a migratory route, the wildlife refuge provides an important rest stop for large increases of bird populations.

 All Rights Reserved